krkn-chaos/krkn/INCUBATION_CHECKLIST.md

 ## Governance and Maintainers

-Note: this section may be augmented by the completion of a Governance Review from the Project Reviews subproject.
+Note: this section may be augmented by the completion of a Governance Review from TAG Contributor Strategy.

 ### Suggested

+- [x] **Clear and discoverable project governance documentation.**

+Project governance is documented in [GOVERNANCE.md](https://github.com/krkn-chaos/krkn/blob/main/GOVERNANCE.md), which defines the Maintainer Council, a 4-level contributor ladder (Contributor → Member → Maintainer → Owner), decision-making processes, and meeting cadence.
+The governance document is linked from the project README and discoverable from the repository root.

 - [ ] **Governance has continuously been iterated upon by the project as a result of their experience applying it, with the governance history demonstrating evolution of maturity alongside the project's maturity evolution.**

 Governance evolution can be reviewed via the [git history of GOVERNANCE.md](https://github.com/krkn-chaos/krkn/commits/main/GOVERNANCE.md).
 The project has grown from initial Sandbox acceptance through expanding its contributor ladder and formalizing security and release processes.

-- [x] **Clear and discoverable project governance documentation.**

-Project governance is documented in [GOVERNANCE.md](https://github.com/krkn-chaos/krkn/blob/main/GOVERNANCE.md), which defines the Maintainer Council, a 4-level contributor ladder (Contributor → Member → Maintainer → Owner), decision-making processes, and meeting cadence.
-The governance document is linked from the project README and discoverable from the repository root.

 - [x] **Governance is up to date with actual project activities, including any meetings, elections, leadership, or approval processes.**